cloud-gov/pages-uswds-gatsby/README.md

 },
 ```

-✅ [Google Analytics](https://analytics.google.com/analytics/web/) integration - If you have a Google Analytics account to use in addition to DAP, add your "ua" to `gatsby-config.js` and uncomment the appropriate lines.
+✅ [Google Analytics](https://analytics.google.com/analytics/web/) integration - If you have a Google Analytics account to use, add your "ua" to `gatsby-config.js` and uncomment the appropriate lines.
 Ex.

 ```
 ga: {